Lukasz-Luniewski/polish-crime-stats/README.md

-# polish-crime-stats
+# repo-template
-Analysis regarding crime statistics in Poland and comparison to other geographies.
+Template for repository structure to be re-used for analysis projects.